odriverobotics/ODrive/docs/troubleshooting.md

 Check that your encoder is a model that has an index pulse.
 If your encoder does not have a wire connected to pin Z on your odrive then it does not output an index pulse.

+## Common Controller Errors

+* `ERROR_OVERSPEED = 0x01`

+Try increasing `<axis>.controller.config.vel_limit`.
+The default `vel_limit` of 20,000 encoder counts per second gives a motor speed of only ~146 RPM with the common CUI-AMT102 8192 count per rotation encoder.
+Note: Even if you do not commanded your motor to exceed `vel_limit` sudden changes in the load placed on a motor may cause this speed to be temporarily exceeded, resulting in this error.
+Therefore, provided it is safe to do so, setting `vel_limit` 1.5x above your maximum intended speed may help avoid this error.

 ## USB Connectivity Issues